hormigaAzul/mail2gcode/README.md

 ##Future features

-- Define in config file the default location of the downloaded attachments.
 - Support for zipped files as input.
 - Parse pcb2gcode parameters from message body.
 - Create and import pcb2gcode default settings file.